nuts-foundation/nuts-specification/rfc/rfc018-openid-credential-issuance.md

 ### Abstract

 This RFC describes how to use [OpenID4VCI](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) to issue credentials from a Nuts node, to another Nuts node.
-It adds security requirements and wallet discovery to make it applicable to Nuts.
+It adds security requirements, wallet discovery and server-to-server responses to make it applicable to Nuts.

 ### Status of document